The Ultimate New England Fall Road Trip Itinerary (6 States)

 After spending the day exploring the Berkshires, head down to Litchfield, CT, for the Night.

-FYI: We ran out of national forest for dispersed camping options by the time we left Vermont.
-And instead of trying to stealth camp somewhere for free, we chose to stay at the Hopkins Inn in Litchfield, CT.
-It was such a cozy little inn with great views of Lake Waramaug.
-And it was affordable!
-Highly recommend.
+🍁 FYI: We ran out of national forest camping options after Vermont, so we stayed at the Hopkins Inn in Litchfield, CT.
+It’s a cozy inn with great views of Lake Waramaug and was affordable.
+Highly recommend!

 Berkshires, New Hampshire

 Today, You can Explore the Litchfield area of Connecticut.
 Kent and Warren are charming towns in the area worth exploring.
-You should have followed the fall foliage down, so it should be blazing in Connecticut by now.
+You should have followed the fall foliage as it moved down, so it should be blazing in Connecticut by now.

 Continue on your way to the town of ESSEX, CONNECTICUT, a historic seaport village.
 The drive from Litchfield to Essex will take you 1 hour and 20 minutes without stops.